DrNikhilV/Machine-Learning-Projects/Air Pollutants Prediction using Regression Models/Readme.md

 # Introduction
+Air pollution, stemming from natural sources, automobile emissions, and industrial activities, poses a significant threat to both the environment and human health.
+Key pollutants, such as particulate matter, nitrogen oxides, sulfur dioxide, volatile organic compounds, and ozone, exacerbate climate change, impact cardiovascular and pulmonary systems, and damage ecosystems.
+Effective management and forecasting of air pollution concentrations are vital to mitigate these effects.
+Our study evaluated various regression models' ability to predict air pollutant concentrations using data from air quality sensors.
+Among them, gradient boosting emerged as the top-performing model, offering accurate estimates crucial for environmental and public health initiatives.
+However, further research is needed to enhance the scalability and reliability of these models for practical use in real-world air quality prediction.

 # Dataset
 This dataset contains the responses of a gas multisensor device deployed on the field in an Italian city.
 Hourly responses averages are recorded along with gas concentrations references from a certified analyzer.
 This dataset was taken from UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/index.php